ThinkDataEd/student/docs/unit1/lesson16.md

 ##***<u>Lesson 16: Categorical Associations</u>***

 ###**Objective:**
-Students will learn to construct, interpret, and calculate the joint relative frequencies of two-way frequency tables.
+You will learn to construct, interpret, and calculate the joint relative frequencies of two-way frequency tables.

 ###**Vocabulary:**